 How would you spend $100,000 in Vancouver's West End?

-In fall of 2018, we helped convene the WE Choo$e Impact Team, a community-led steering committee, to guide and oversee the process.
+In fall of 2018, staff helped convene the WE Choo$e Impact Team, a community-led steering committee, to guide and oversee the process.
 The Impact Team has, since then, led the community idea collection and project proposal development.

 For more information on: